I just started having hot flashes within the last 30 days. I

 blood flow to the ovaries.

-If you go through menopause in your late 50s, which is 7 or 8
+If you go through menopause in your late 50s, which is seven or

-years beyond the average age for American women, does that indicate
+eight years beyond the average age for American women, does that

 It certainly has a positive effect on your bone health, and there is a